International Development and Management - Master of Science Programme (120 credits)

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

 In addition to the documents mentioned under Step 2, you must submit a statement of purpose of no more than 350 words and a CV listing three reference persons when you apply to this programme.
-Instructions for both of these supporting documents can be found on the Department of Human Ecology and Human Geography Division website.
+Detailed instructions for these documents can be found at www.lumid.lu.se.

 WATCH: How to apply to a Master's programme